maira-pedrosa/maira-pedrosa/README.md

-# Bem-vindo ao Meu Perfil GitHub! 👋
+# Welcome to my Github Profile! 👋

-Olá!
-Eu sou Maira Pedrosa 👩‍💻, uma entusiasta de programação apaixonada por desenvolvimento web.
-Este é o meu espaço onde compartilho projetos e experimentos relacionados a linguagens de programação.
+Hello!
+I'm Maira Pedrosa 👩‍💻, a programming enthusiast passionate about web development.
+This is my space where I share projects and experiments related to programming languages.

-## Sobre Mim 🙋‍♀️
+## About Me 🙋‍♀️

-- Localização: Recife-PE 🌴
+- Location: Recife, Brazil 🌴
 - LinkedIn: [![LinkedIn](https://img.shields.io/badge/-LinkedIn-0077B5?style=flat-square&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/ma%C3%ADra-pedrosa-17b946200/)

-- Adoro jogos de tabuleiro 🎲: Quando não estou programando, você pode me encontrar imersa em uma emocionante partida de Catan, Ticket to Ride ou algum outro jogo estratégico de tabuleiro.
+- Board game lover 🎲: When I'm not coding, you can find me immersed in an exciting game of Catan, Ticket to Ride, or some other strategic board game.

-- Eterna estudante de tecnologia 📚: Sou apaixonada por aprender sobre as últimas tendências em tecnologia, desde novas linguagens de programação até os avanços mais recentes em desenvolvimento web.
+- Lifelong tech learner 📚: I'm passionate about staying updated on the latest technology trends, from new programming languages to the most recent advancements in web development.

 ## Hard Skills 🚀